 The other world heritage site in East Azerbaijan province is the Tabriz Historic Bazaar Complex.
 Bazaars are gigantic, super crowded, magical, and charming spots in a city.
 Bazaar in Iranian culture has an essential role in the development of the cities.
 Besides being the economic hub the bazaar is a place for social, political, cultural, and civic activities of people.
 This characteristic was more obvious in the past to the point that the merchants of the grand bazaar of Tehran had a major role in regulating Iran’s constitution in 1905.
 The Tabrizi merchants did the same thing for nationalization of the oil industry in the early 1950s.
 Tabriz, the second oldest city in Iran and the capital of stunning hand-made rugs, sits on the Silk Road connecting east and west since antiquity.
 Tabriz Bazaar expands in seven sq km and has 24 caravanserais and 22 impressive Timchehs (domed halls).

 The magnificent architecture of Tabriz bazaar with stunning vaulted roofs plus its ancient history going back to the 12th century made this structure so valuable in history and culture that was registered as a world heritage by UNESCO in 2010.
 The social-cultural complex has developed over centuries with beautiful brick arches, walls, and ceilings that give it more atmospheric look.
-It is the heaven of Persian souvenirs such as handmade carpet, rug, and aromatic spices.
+It is the heaven of Iran souvenirs such as handmade carpet, Persian rug, and aromatic spices.

 Sheikh Safi was a highly respected figure among people for being a very knowledgeable and genuine man.
 And after his death, his mausoleum became the most valuable and sacred place for his descendants, especially during the Safavid dynasty.
 Sheikh Safi is the ancestor of Shah Ismail I, the founder of Iran’s Safavid dynasty (1501-1722).
 The mausoleum is the biggest and most complete Khanqah in Iran.

-The shrine of Sheikh is built with seven segments referring to the seven stages of Sufi theology and it is separated by eight sections representing eight practices in Sufi Tarigat.
+The shrine of Sheikh is built with seven segments referring to the seven stages of Sufi theology and it is separated by eight sections representing eight practices in Sufi Tariqat.
 The Sufi leader was so gratefully respected that Maqsud Kashani and a big team of weavers spent sixteen years on weaving the masterpiece of Persian carpet with silk and wool in AD 1539 – 1540 and donated the pair to the shrine.
 The pair is oldest dated Persian carpet in the world, but their faith took them to two different museums, outside of Iran.

-Right under the east Azerbaijan province, there is Zanjan where it was the capital of Ilkhanid dynasty, Mongol dynasty, who ruled in Iran from 1256 to 1335.
+Right under the East Azerbaijan province, there is Zanjan where it was the capital of Ilkhanid dynasty, Mongol dynasty, who ruled in Iran from 1256 to 1335.

 We want to introduce you the structure that Arthur Upham Pope described it as the anticipating of Taj Mahal.
 Indeed Soltaniyeh Dome is the gemstone of Zanjan.
 It is the biggest historic monument in Iran and the third in the world.